xinli94/dl-inference-server/README.md

 /path/to/dl-inference-server/examples/models with the corresponding path in your local clone of this repo.
 Once the server is running you can use image\_client application to send inference requests to the server.
-Note that the LD\_LIBRARY\_PATH is needed for the gRPC libraries you copied from the container.

-    $ LD_LIBRARY_PATH=/tmp /tmp/image_client -m resnet50_netdef -s INCEPTION examples/data/mug.jpg
+    $ image_client -m resnet50_netdef -s INCEPTION examples/data/mug.jpg

 The Python version of the application accepts the same command-line arguments.

-    $ LD_LIBRARY_PATH=/tmp src/clients/python/image_client.py -m resnet50_netdef -s INCEPTION examples/data/mug.jpg
+    $ src/clients/python/image_client.py -m resnet50_netdef -s INCEPTION examples/data/mug.jpg

 The image\_client and image\_client.py examples use the inference server client library to talk to the inference server.
-By default they instruct the client library to use HTTP protocol to talk to the inference server, but you can use gRPC protocol by providing the -i flag.
+By default the examples instruct the client library to use HTTP protocol to talk to the inference server, but you can use gRPC protocol by providing the -i flag.
 You must also use the -u flag to point at the gRPC endpoint on the inference server.

-    $ LD_LIBRARY_PATH=/tmp /tmp/image_client -i grpc -u localhost:8001 -m resnet50_netdef -s INCEPTION examples/data/mug.jpg
+    $ image_client -i grpc -u localhost:8001 -m resnet50_netdef -s INCEPTION examples/data/mug.jpg

 By default the client prints the most probable classification for the image.